velajua/utility_library/redis_utils/README.md

 # redis_utils

-A module with Redis functions to store and retrieve values and objects.
+A module with Redis functions to store and retrieve values and objects. to create a Redis instance, follow [`this link`](https://redis.io/docs/getting-started/installation/).

 ## Installation